What to do when your company's passwords are exposed in a data breach

 Step 5: Check for Lateral Movement

-Attackers who get in with valid credentials often move laterally through your network.
+Attackers who get in with valid credentials often move through your network.
 Review access logs for the compromised accounts.
 Look for logins from unusual locations or access to systems the employee doesn’t normally use.
 Unexpected data downloads are another red flag.

-Step 6: Notify Affected Users
+Step 6: Notify Affected Employees

-Credential stuffing is an automated attack where criminals test stolen username and password combinations against other websites.
+Credential stuffing is an automated attack where attackers test stolen username and password combinations against other websites.
 It exploits password reuse.
 If an employee used the same password on a breached site and your corporate VPN, attackers will find that match and log in.

 How Do You Prevent Password Breaches From Causing Damage?

 Use a password manager.
 Password managers generate unique passwords for every account.
 When one service gets breached, no other accounts are affected.
 CISA recommends password managers as a baseline defense.
-This eliminates the password reuse problem entirely.
+This eliminates password reuse entirely.

 Train employees on password hygiene.
 Employees need to understand why password reuse is dangerous and what phishing looks like.
 Make sure they know to report suspicious activity instead of ignoring it.
+Run phishing simulations regularly.
+The employees who fail the simulation are the ones who need the training most.

 Password Breach FAQ